Controversial Pakistani nuclear bomb father dies at 85 - ExBulletin

 Controversial Pakistani nuclear bomb father dies at 85

-ISLAMABAD (AP) Abdul Qadeer Khan, a controversial figure known as the father of the Pakistani nuclear bomb, died Sunday after a long illness, the country’s interior minister said.
+ISLAMABAD (AP) Abdul Qadeer Khan, a controversial figure known as the father of the Pakistani nuclear bomb, died of COVID-19 on Sunday following a long illness, his family said.
 He was 85 years old.

-Khan set Pakistan on the path to becoming a nuclear power in the early 1970s.
-Interior Minister Sheikh Rasheed Ahmad said he died in a hospital in Islamabad.
-He didn’t elaborate.
+Khan, who started Pakistan on the path to becoming a nuclear power in the early 1970s, has died in a hospital in the capital Islamabad, Interior Minister Sheikh Rasheed Ahmad has said.

+Thousands of people attended a state funeral at the capital’s huge white marble Faisal Mosque.
+His body was carried by an honor guard and military and political dignitaries offered funeral prayers.

 Khan was mired in a controversy that began even before he returned to Pakistan from the Netherlands in the 1970s, where he had worked at a nuclear research facility.